-PORT W3101 Conversation about the Lusophone World PORT W3330 Introduction to Portuguese Studies PORT W3350 Lusophone Africa and Afro Brazilian Culture
+PORT UN3101 Conversation about the Lusophone World

+PORT W3300 Advanced Language through Content

+PORT W3330

+PORT W3350

-Select four elective courses: at least two must have a PORT designation and be chosen from the department's 3000-level offerings.
+Select four elective courses (12 points): at least two must have a PORT designation and be chosen from the department's 3000-level offerings.
 Electives taken outside of the department must have the director of undergraduate studies' approval and be related to Portuguese studies.
 A maximum of two courses taught in English may be counted toward the concentration overall.
 Refer to the Portuguese Concentration Worksheet.